armankumar2/AI-MOUSE/README.md

-# AI-MOUSE
+# AI Virtual Mouse
-AI mouse is a mouse that helps the user to use a virtual mouse with gesture control.
-This tech is very benefical for the  Doctors and workers to make their entry on Covid times without touching and attracting with the surface.
+AI Virtual Mouse is a mouse that helps the user use a virtual mouse with gesture control.
+This tech is very benefical for the doctors and workers to make data entry during times of Contagious diseases such as COVID-19 without touching and intereacting with the computer surface.